 Adoration of the Holy Eucharist

-First Fridays of each month: after the 8am Mass until 10am and after the 6pm Mass continuing until 8am Saturday morning
+First Fridays of each month: after the 8am Mass until 6pm; then Mass at 6pm.

 Eucharistic Adoration (or Adoration of the Blessed Sacrament) offers a disciple of Christ the opportunity to pray before the real presence of Jesus.
 At the beginning of the exposition of the Blessed Sacrament, a priest or deacon removes the sacred host from the tabernacle and places it in the monstrance, a special holder used to display the consecrated host, on the altar for adoration by the faithful.
 At Sacred Heart we offer a combination of communal prayer and time for individual prayer and reflection.